kut-man/Final-Project/README.md

 ## Login Verification Process

-In this section we will verify the username and password for login.
+In this section we will verify the username and password for the login.
 So let’s start

 #### Defining Verification function